Phebefemiola/Deforestation-Exploration-SQL-Project/README.md

 # Deforestation-Exploration-SQL-Project
-Creating a view by joining three tables and using SQL queries to get global, regional, and country-level details
+Creating a view by joining three tables and using SQL queries to get global, regional, and country-level details.

+#### Dataset available on request.